osg-htc/docs/docs/data/install-gridftp-xrootd.md

 Configure Xrootd Gratia Probes
 ------------------------------------------------------------------------

 Note that you can also enable the GridFTP gratia probe.
 However, the XRootD probes are likely sufficient.
-More information on the GridFTP probe can be found here: <a href="/bin/view/Documentation/Release3/InstallOSGGridFTP#6_0_Gratia_GridFTP_Transfer_Prob" class="twikiAnchorLink">InstallOSGGridFTP#6_0_Gratia_GridFTP_Transfer_Prob</a>
+More information on the GridFTP probe can be found [here](gridftp#enabling-gratia-gridftp-transfer-probe).

 Starting Services
 -----------------------------------------------------------